TheRenegadeCoder/sample-programs/.github/CONTRIBUTING.md

 Now, each program file maps to an ongoing project that you can find on the [project list on the Sample Programs Website][project-list].
 As for the README, it contains a list of the project files that links to existing articles in the documentation.

+> [!NOTE]
+> **Do not modify the `README.md` file.
+It is auto-generated, and it will be
+> updated when a Pull Request for that language is merged.**

 The `testinfo.yml` provides information about the projects in the folder to our testing library.